Home » Health Conditions » Viral Infections » Flu

 Songbirds such as sparrows and thrushes may sing incredibly beautifully, but they are carriers of a wide range of flu viruses.
 This in itself is not alarming, but as was reported this week by the BioMed Central journal BMC for Infectious Diseases, the flu has mutated in songbirds birds into various forms of the bird flu, all of which could potentially spread to pigs and poultry.

 The researchers said that for the time being, the birds carry the less dangerous low-pathogenic bird flu.
-However, the flu virus swaps genes and can easily mutate into more dangerous forms.
+However, the flu virus swaps genes and easily mutate into more dangerous forms.

 These finding are significant because for a long time it was thought that bird flu only occurred in shorebirds and ducks.
 Ducks are the main carriers of the flu virus.
 Such viruses do not make the ducks sick very often, but they suddenly become highly pathogenic when passed to poultry such as chickens and turkey.